-Once a candidate successfully passes the written exam, that candidate will receive information on how to schedule their oral exam.
-The cost is \$275. and the exam is given year-round.
-Candidates are eligible to take the oral exam within 6 months of the date they pass the written exam.
+If there is a CMI certification available the candidate will receive information on how to schedule their oral exam.
+The cost is \$275 and the exam is given year-round.
+Candidates are recommended to take the oral exam within 6 months of the date they pass the written exam.
 Once the oral exam has been scheduled, candidates are sent additional information with confirmation of their testing appointment and test center policies.